reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

     10/25/2019 6:10:15 PM > Sending message: {"temperature":20.48506045736608,"humidity":71.47250854944461}
     ```

-    > **Note**: If the message send operation on the device seems to pause for longer than a second on the first send, you likely did not add the network security group (NSG) incoming rules correctly earlier in hte lab, so your MQTT traffic is being blocked.
+    > **Note**: If the message send operation on the device seems to pause for longer than a second on the first send, you likely did not add the network security group (NSG) incoming rules correctly earlier in the lab, so your MQTT traffic is being blocked.
 Check your NSG configuration.

 1. Leave the simulated device running while you move on to the next task.